 Counselors Will Listen Without Judgment

-When you go through a betrayal, it’s normal to have so many things on your mind.
+When you go through the aftermath of cheating or a betrayal, it’s normal to have so many things on your mind.
 You will question everything your partner did as you blame yourself for not noticing the signs of their infidelity.
 You may also think that they cheated because you’re lacking.
 If you dwell in these thoughts, they will surely consume you.
 You will only fall into a vicious cycle of self-pity and regret.
 However, if you let these thoughts out of your system, you can share your point of view with your listener, thereby easing the pain and torture you’re feeling.

 And if your listener is a professional who is an expert in handling this kind of concern, they can process your thoughts and actions.
 Your counselor can help you reframe your mindset from being the pitiful victim to someone who can decide and take charge of the relationship.
 As Ashitaka from Princess Mononoke said, you ought to see with eyes unclouded by hate.
 With the help of a professional, you can achieve this emotional state.